-Create a team or join a team, on this Discord channel.
+Create or join a Team

 The participant marketplace is a mechanism by which Collabathon participants can find team members and —according to any criteria desired— recruit other participants to join or create a team.
 To improve the quality of the marketplace and discoverability among peers, participants are encouraged to describe their specific skills and background as well as preferred prompts, climate domains or software layer.